samsquire/ideas4/README.md

 We can solve the expression problem with nested multidimensional matrixes and nested named content based queries.
 The problems of multiple inheritance can be solved by explicitly defining cases and subcases in tables, hence tabular metaprogramming.

+We can use nearest neighbour search of a multidimensional structure.

 ![expressionproblem](https://user-images.githubusercontent.com/1983701/185339644-64c60980-8725-4159-9eb6-b64bbeef464f.png)

 I think the expression problem is an extremely fascinating far reaching problem in computer science.
 But I think the problem can be solved with some caveats.
 The main caveat I am ignoring is the extending compiled code problem.
 I don't care if the code needs to be recompiled.